 “Should I rest?”: Well, Rest Is a Relative Term

-Understanding recovery is critical
+Understanding recovery is critical.

 The concept of recovery is poorly understood.
 Have you noticed that the day after a particularly long walk, ride or jog your heart rate is a little higher, or perhaps you’re a little short of breath?
 Your body is telling you that it needs to have a lighter day.
 Recovery, just like rest, is a relative issue.
 If you rode your bike 40 miles the day before, then a recovery ride might only be 4 miles.
 If you jogged 5 miles, then a recovery day might be a 1-mile walk.
-At least one or two days a week you should let your body completely rest from resistance or pushing your aerobic thresholds.
+At least one or two days a week, you should let your body completely rest from resistance or push your aerobic thresholds.
 That doesn’t mean you can’t hike or take a walk.
-It simply means that you need to let your heart, and muscles recovery and repair themselves from your activity over the past week.
+It simply means that you need to let your heart and muscles recover and repair themselves from your activity over the past week.

 Should I insist on an MRI?

 You cannot unsee your MRI report.
-The answer to this question is almost always no, insisting on an MRI is not always in your best interest.
+The answer to this question is almost always no; insisting on an MRI is not always in your best interest.
 There are certain reasons to obtain an MRI, but it might surprise you to know that those reasons are not encountered often.

 Does Exercise Cause Arthritis?

 No, exercise does not cause arthritis.
 Quite the opposite, runners have a lower incidence of arthritis when compared to a matched group of less active peers.
 It turns out that your cartilage or the cushioning in your knees thrives on the cyclical loading of running.
-If you already have osteoarthritis or some degeneration in your knee then let pain be your guide.
-It may be best to cross train with swimming or cycling if your arthritis is advanced enough that running simply hurts too much to pursue.
+If you already have osteoarthritis or some degeneration in your knee, then let pain be your guide.
+It may be best to cross-train with swimming or cycling if your arthritis is advanced enough that running simply hurts too much to pursue.

 Can I exercise if I have knee osteoarthritis?

 Yes.
 As a matter of fact, exercise might delay the need for you to think about knee replacement surgery.
 Weakness in our legs might predispose us to the development of osteoarthritis.
 Exercise can minimize the risk of developing osteoarthritis.
-Osteoarthritis is not a mechanical process.

 Is it OK to exercise with pain?

 Aches and pains are commonplace and are often just a mild annoyance or nuisance.
 Exercise or physiotherapy is often the best way to address them.
 Again, rest is rarely the right answer.
-Now that comes with a caveat.
+Now, that comes with a caveat.
 If you think of a pain scale from 0-10, with 0 being no pain; if you have pain during activity and you would rate it under 4 then it is generally ok to continue exercising.
 By all means, if you have pain that concerns you, then you should stop and see your practitioner.

 Take-Home Points: